MusicMapIo/json-http-proxy/README.md

 $ json-http-proxy
 ```

 This will start with defaults and load the configuration file called `proxy-config.json`.
-Here is an example of this file from our usage
+Here is an example of this file from our usage:

 ```
 {